Jordan Peterson’s Self-Authoring Program: A Complete 2026 Guide for Coaches

 • Access to all four modules (Past, Present-Faults, Present-Virtues, and Future Authoring)

-• A series of structured writing prompts for each module
+• Structured writing prompts for each module

 • A secure online space to write and save your responses

-Who Benefits Most from Self-Authoring
+Who Gets the Most Out of Self-Authoring

 Here are some real-life reviews of this program: